FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ## Starting the PiedPiper Newspaper Company
 You are now going to create the subscription and survey examples described earlier, for a paid newspaper website called _PiedPiper_.

 The subscription Action will email the user and trigger a webhook to Intercom.
-Expiry will email again, and trigger a webhook to PiedPiper to create a `preventLogin` Action.
+When the Action instance expires, FusionAuth will email the user goodbye, and trigger a webhook to PiedPiper to create a `preventLogin` Action.
 The survey Action will trigger a webhook to Slack.

 Below is a diagram of this process.